bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 Under `discount_rules` the `type` is set to `price_list`.
 The `price_list_id` is 1, which is the id of the price list assigned to the group.

-## Price List notes
+## Price list notes

-- Bulk Pricing Tiers may additionally be associated with a Price Record to indicate different pricing as the quantity in cart increases.
+- Bulk pricing tiers may additionally be associated with a Price Record to indicate different pricing as the quantity in cart increases.

 - If a variant has a `Price Record`, any existing product-level bulk pricing will not apply in the cart.
 For variants without `Price Records`, any existing product bulk pricing will apply.

 - `Price Lists Records` accepts bulk upsert.
 You can only do one [Bulk upsert](/api-reference/catalog/pricelists-api/price-lists-records/setpricelistrecordcollection) at a time.
 Running more than one in parallel on the **same store** will cause a 429 error, and the request will fail.